Sdim: A Qudit Stabilizer Simulator: Case study: Validation of logical error benchmarking of a five-qutrit surface code

-The \textit{Randomized benchmarking} (RB)~\cite{Knill_2008_randomized} procedure is a Monte Carlo method that, given error rates of a noisy quantum gate set, produces an $\alpha \in [0, 1]$ such that $f(D) = B \alpha^D$ approximates the probability that a circuit of the noisy gates returns non-erroneous measurements, where $B$ is a constant and $D$ is circuit depth.
-This $\alpha$ may be obtained either from hardware experiments and from idealized simulations with error parameters (often both).
-The work in ~\cite{Dankert_2009, Magesan_2011, Magesan_2012} establishes that a simulated $\alpha$ with access only to Clifford circuits and depolarizing noise (with an appropriately chosen failure probability) can still approximate the success probabilities of hardware-benchmarked undergoing more general errors.
-Finally, it is robust enough to approximate the success probability of systems with \textit{gate-dependent} errors using an appropriately chosen gate-independent error probability~\cite{Wallman2018randomized}.
-Altogether, the $\alpha$ parameter is a powerful summary of the \textit{average gate fidelity decay rate}, and RB is a task well suited for stabilizer simulation and Pauli frame sampling.
+The \textit{Randomized benchmarking} (RB)~\cite{Knill_2008_randomized} procedure is a Monte Carlo method that, given error rates of a noisy quantum gate set, produces an $\alpha \in [0, 1]$ such that $f(D) = B \alpha^D$ approximates the \textit{fidelity}, or the probability that a circuit with noisy gates returns correct measurements, where $B$ is a constant and $D$ is circuit depth.
+For simplicity, we assume all gates have the same physical error rate.

-Each RB circuit is a random sequence of Clifford gates at a given depth, each padded by depolarizing errors, as seen in Figure \ref{fig:RB}.
-This sequence is followed by a (noiseless) inverse Clifford sequence, one more depolarizing event, and a terminal measurement.
-Assuming a fixed dimension $d$ and gate-independent error probability $p$, the $\alpha$ is determined by the \textit{depths} of the random circuits above and the number of random Clifford circuits at each depth.
-The basic procedure:

 \begin{enumerate} \item Generate random circuits of the type in Figure \ref{fig:RB}, parametrized by depth and the number of random circuits at each depth.

 \item Simulate each circuit over a large constant number of shots.
 For the $k^{\text{th}}$ random circuit of depth $D$, the (normalized) outcomes form a probability distribution $P_{D, k}$ over $\{ 0, 1, \dots, d - 1\}$.